 Interactive Input Data

 Sometimes she wants to interactively create a data set by entering in the (x,y) values one at a time.
 When doing so, she may make mistakes typing in the values, so she needs to be able to edit (or delete) any (x,y) values that are currently in the data set.
+No Data Set can have more than 2048 (x,y) values.

+Saving Data Sets

+The scientist wants to be able to store a given data set to a file for later access.

 Stored Data Set in File

 Sometimes the data is already stored in a file which is a comma-separated set of values.
 She wants to be able to load up a given data set as found in a file.
 Note: You may be aware that Java often restricts access to files but you can place the data sets within your ~/public_html directory on the CCC machines and a Java application can retrieve it.
+If loading a Data Set with more than 2048 (x,y) values, all other values are ignored.
+The Scientist can request to load a data set from a file.
+The Scientist can also store a data set to a file.
+Note: There no longer is any restriction on File Access.

 Output Formats

 There are two kinds of output formats, Cartesian plots and column formats.
 She wants to be able to switch between these two formats easily.
 In the Cartesian plot, she sometimes also wants to compute and draw a trend line using Simple Linear Regression (http://en.wikipedia.org/wiki/Simple_linear_regression).
+When the Trend Line is computed, the equation represented by that Trend Line must be made visible to the scientist.
+The scientist also wants to be able to “hide” or “show” the horizontal background lines on both Cartesian and column charts.
+The scientist also wants to be able to “hide” or “show” the values shown on the X/Y Axes.

 Forms to Develop